aurokumarsahu/studentDatabase/README.md

 # studentDatabase

-this is a python django project
+This is a python django project

-It is expected to install python and django in your computer to view the project "pip install django" is the command for it
+It is expected to install python and django in your computer to view the project

+"pip install django" is the command for instaling django

+open the whole project in Pycharm

+and run the server by the command "python manage.py runserver"